-I thought it would be a good idea to take a look at the best camera dry cabinets currently available on the market.
+I thought it would be a good idea to take a look at the best camera dry cabinet currently available on the market.

-I set out initially to find the top 5 or 7 models and was amazed to learn that there are not many brands to choose from finding the top 5 was impossible..
+I set out initially to find the top 5 or 7 models and was amazed to learn that there are not many brands to choose from.

 Why Get a Dehumidifying Cabinet For Your Camera Gear?